larinntok/LTechStore-local-rag-assistant/README.md

 An offline Retrieval-Augmented Generation (RAG) assistant that answers questions using information retrieved from local documents.
 Built with Microsoft Foundry Local, Phi-3.5 Mini, Qwen3 Embedding, and SQLite.

 ## Overview

-LTechStore Local RAG AI Assistant is a simple offline application that demonstrates how a RAG pipeline can be built using Microsoft Foundry Local.
+LTechStore Local RAG AI Assistant is a simple offline application that demonstrates how a Retrieval-Augmented Generation (RAG) pipeline can be built using Microsoft Foundry Local.
+It retrieves relevant information from local documents using semantic search and generates answers based only on the retrieved context, without relying on external APIs or cloud services.

 ## Features

-Fully offline AI assistant
+- Runs completely offline
+- Retrieval-Augmented Generation (RAG)
-Microsoft Foundry Local integration
+- Microsoft Foundry Local integration
-Phi-3.5 Mini language model
+- Phi-3.5 Mini language model
-Qwen3 Embedding model
+- Qwen3 Embedding model
-Retrieval-Augmented Generation (RAG)
-Automatic document ingestion
-Semantic vector search
+- Semantic vector search
-Cosine similarity retrieval
-SQLite knowledge base
+- SQLite knowledge base
+- Automatic document ingestion
-Source-grounded responses
+- Source-grounded responses with citations
-Source citation
-Command Line Interface (CLI)
-Privacy-first architecture
-No cloud dependency
+- No cloud services or external APIs
-No API costs Architecture
+- No API costs
+- Command Line Interface (CLI)

 ---